drojf/ai_somnium_fps_camera/Readme.md

   - Optional: In Somniums, press F7 to enter FPS mode and also spawn a pink box.
 - Common Problems:
   - Don't hold right click in somniums to rotate - use only the mouse.
-  - Menus won't operate properly, or be invisible while in FPS mode. **Hit F9 to exit FPS mode to fix the menus**
+  - Menus might not operate properly, or be invisible while in FPS mode.
+If this happens **Hit F9 to exit FPS mode**.
   - A few scenes look like they're in-game, but they are actually videos.
 Since it's a video, you cannot move the camera.

 #### Known Bugs and wierd behaviors / Reporting Bugs